We will reply to your message within an hour.

 Store and dispense liquids in food, pharmaceutical, and beverage plants—these tanks attach to a compressed air source for use in sanitary environments.

-Also known as intermediate bulk containers (IBC), these tanks meet UN31HA1/Y transportation specifications and are designed to ship liquids.
+Also known as an intermediate bulk container (IBC), these tanks are designed to safely ship liquids.

 Tubs are made of galvanized steel for corrosion resistance.